mickael-kerjean/filestash-website/_docs/install-and-upgrade.md

 At the next start, the container will use the files saved on the host and your configuration will be kept throughout restarts and upgrades.

 Keep in mind that updates may change the structure of the directory and therefore may require you to modify the contents of the mount by hand, although the goal is to automatically migrate via scripts in this case.

-## Note on the tunnel feature

-**How does this work?** the proxy works by establishing a bidirectional tunnel between your server and our public proxy server.
-Incoming traffic to the filestash domain will use that tunnel.

-**Why should I care?** The motivation behind this feature is security as we discovered (big thank you to the people who have enabled telemetry) many people didn't bother to properly secure their instance and domain.

-**Pro and Cons:** This approach isn't perfect, it adds latency and won't give you control over the proxy server.
-However, it has benefits:
-- it is secure by default
-- you aren't required to be an admin of anything to make it work
-- if a security vulnerability comes up, we will be able to block potential exploits

-**Your domain name**: If you have enabled the tunnel, a filestash subdomain will be automatically assigned to your instance (eg: user-foo.filestash.app).
-We can change this domain to whatever you want (eg: stallman.filestash.app) but considering the extra cost associated with that feature (our server isn't free) we will only do it for the people supporting the project.